Knowledge Management Certificate

 - Supplemental resources: Additional articles on the topic are included in the course participant guide.

 - Technical Requirements: The online version of this program is conducted in the WebEx Training Center.
 Special software is not required.
 You only need a standard web browser and telephone or VoIP capability to participate.
-There are no technical requirements for the face-to-face program.
-In addition, it is strongly recommended to use a desktop or laptop computer as using a tablet or phone severely limits your ability to fully and actively participate in the program.
+In addition, it is strongly recommended to use a desktop or laptop computer as using a tablet or mobile device severely limits your ability to fully and actively participate in the program.
+Active participation is a completion requirement of ATD and includes, but is not limited to, participating in virtual classroom activities, discussions, breakout sessions, and intersession work.

 - Online Courses Only: During the online program, you will collaborate in “real time” with your facilitator and classmates via interactive group discussions, polls, chats, and whiteboards.
 In addition, you will have access to an online learning portal with discussion boards and program materials.